From Pain to Perspective

 Luckily, I have a badass doctor—and ya, I’m gonna call her that—because she’s the real deal.
 Through and through.

 My friend Tanya came over Thursday—checking in.
-I was in pain, bloated, and telling her about what’s been going on with me.
-She’s like, “Why don’t you get that drink they give you for a colonoscopy?”
+I was in pain, bloated, and telling her what’s been going on with me.
+She’s like, Why don’t you get that drink they give you for a colonoscopy?”
 Huh—and duh?!
 Why the fuck didn’t I think of that?!

-But instantly I was like, “No, my doctor would’ve probably already suggested that.”
+Instantly I was like, No, my doctor would’ve probably already suggested that.”
 But just as fast, I thought, You know what, it can’t hurt to ask.
 My doctor and I haven’t really been in touch for a few weeks—I just fucking suffered, hoping it would pass.
 I truly hate going to my doctor every minute with my shit, because holy shit, it’s a lot—and it’s always me.

 That’s why I asked at the beginning of the conversation, “Are you up for this?”
-She never makes me feel like I’m a nuisance, but nonetheless, at times I still feel like I am.
+She never makes me feel like I’m a nuisance, nonetheless, at times I still feel like I am.

-I went right back to when Kayla had her first drink for a colonoscopy at 10 years old—I remember it vividly.
+I went right back to when Kayla had her first drink for a colonoscopy at ten years old—I remember it vividly.
 How awful it was for her, and how awful it was for me to watch her go through it.

 Then I spoke with Stacy, and she was like, “No, don’t do that to your body.
 Your body needs it.
-You’re going through this for the whole 12 weeks.”
-So I was like, fuck that—let me take advantage of the pain relief I had available to me.
+You’re going through this for the whole twelve weeks.”
+I was like, fuck that—let me take advantage of the pain relief I had available to me.
 This was no longer a six-week recovery.
 It was a three-month long recovery.
 At least.

 I took morphine every single day, every night.
 Mornings were the worst.